April was #SAAM (Sexual Assault Awareness Month) but it's not too late to share these games about #consent with the students in your life.

 We are a 501(c)3 nonprofit charity.
 We believe in the power of games to engage, educate, and empower young people about important issues.

 Our annual Life.Love Game Design Challenge has published games from developers in over 20 countries.
-Our program has been featured by Wired, The Hollywood Reporter, Kotaku, NPR, Austin-American Statesman, FastCo, Polygon, HuffPo, and more.
+Our work has been featured by Wired, The Hollywood Reporter, Kotaku, NPR, Austin-American Statesman, FastCo, Polygon, HuffPo, and more.

 ADRIFT is appropriate for all ages.